TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 Official TYPO3 Manuals
 ~~~~~~~~~~~~~~~~~~~~~~

-The official TYPO3 manuals are hosted on Github.
+The official TYPO3 manuals are hosted on GitHub.
 Editing the documentation
-requires a Github account and involves creating a Pull Request on Github.
+requires a GitHub account and involves creating a pull request on GitHub.

 Find out more about how to contribute: :ref:`docs-contribute`.

 Documentation for the Core
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The documentation for the core (Changelog and system extensions) is added to the TYPO3 source code.
+The documentation for the core (changelog and system extensions) is added to the TYPO3 source code.
 For this reason, the workflow of changing something in the core documentation is very similar to adding a patch to the core.

-Find out more about the :ref:`Core contribution workflow <t3contribute:Start>` in general or about :ref:`t3contribute:Adding-documentation` in the Contribution Guide.
+Find out more about the :ref:`core contribution workflow <t3contribute:Start>` in general or about :ref:`t3contribute:Adding-documentation` in the Contribution Guide.